joaocc/infrastructure/README.md

 # Brandfolder Infrastructure

-> We have done some great things at brandfolder in regards to infrastructure.
+> We have done some great things at Brandfolder in regards to infrastructure.
 We are confident that it is stable, scalable and secure.
-We are so confident about it that we thought we would share it with the world.
+In fact, We are so confident about it that we thought we would share it with the world.
 >
 > Jason Waldrip
 > CTO, Brandfolder.com